 No products in the cart.

-It’s January and another jam-packed holiday season has gone as fast it rolled in.
+It’s January and another jam-packed holiday season has gone as fast as it rolled in.
 I’ve noticed this post-holiday time can be stressful for kids readjusting to old routines (hard for some of us adults too).
 With that in mind, we thought we’d share the DIY for our magic zen meditation jar as a calming activity today for anyone looking for a moment’s peace.

-Sometimes called “glitter jars” or “calm down jars” these magic mindfulness tools are SO.
+Sometimes called “glitter jars” or a “calming jar” these magic mindfulness tools are SO.
 MESMERIZING.
 Photographing these took 40 minutes longer than it should have due to being caught in hazy, dazed amazement.
 The idea is that after you shake the meditation jar, you just watch and wait.
 By the time all the glitter reaches the bottom (I timed mine to take about 1 minute), you will have found your happy place – comfortable in your own stillness as you serenely watch the pieces of glitter swirl around and slowly sink.

 Explaining the what, why, and how of meditation, mindfulness, or simply slowing down to kids is one of those things that can quickly spiral into a “what even just happened here…?” moment for everyone.
-The great magic of these “magic” jars is that your kids will be teaching themselves the practice before you even get started in on an explanation.
+The great magic of these “magic” jars is that your kids will be teaching themselves the practice before you even get started on an explanation.

 To make your own magic zen DIY meditation jars you’ll need: